nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 ### Example

-To see caching in action, run the command:
+To see caching in action, run the command `npx nx build admin`:

 ```bash
 > npx nx build admin